 If interest rates are low, you may put your money to better use by investing it.
 You’ll need to make more with that money invested than what it costs to finance the car for that same amount.

 To determine your costs, you need to know your return on investment.
-You also have to calculate the number of your payments with the higher and lower down payments to know the difference, which should be less than what you will receive with your investment.
+You also have to calculate the number of your monthly payments with the higher and lower down payments to know the difference.
+It should be less than what you will receive with your investment.
+You can use a loan calculator or payment calculator to make these calculations.

 Once you understand the value of paying money towards your vehicle, it’ll be easier to focus on saving before you go car shopping.